 The data for each reporting period consists of one year of inpatient stays and ED visits, ending two quarters before the report date.
-For example, the report released on October 4, 2019 includes inpatient stays and ED visits with last dates of service from April 1, 2018 through March 31, 2019.
-To allow for a 15 day readmission window, readmissions and return ED visits were captured through April 15, 2019.
-The data are extracted five months after the close of the reporting period.
+For example, the initial report released in July 2019 included inpatient stays and ED visits with last dates of service from January 1, 2018 through December 31, 2018.
+To allow for a 15-day readmission window, readmissions and return ED visits were captured through January 15, 2019.
+The data were extracted five months after the close of the reporting period on May 31, 2019.
 The data include both fee-for-service (FFS) claims and managed care encounter data (submitted by the coordinated care organizations).